Observer-based Leader-following Consensus for Positive Multi-agent Systems Over Time-varying Graphs: Introduction

 \section{Introduction}

-Leader-following consensus is a hot topic in multi-agent coordination research and has been studied for many years due to its wide applications in multi-robot system and sensor networks.
-In such problems, a special agent called leader is designed whose motion is independent of other agents and the rest agents (i.e., followers) are expected to track the output trajectory of the leader.
-Many interesting results have been derived for various kinds of agent dynamics in both continuous time or discrete time \cite{hong2006tracking, ren2008distributed, ni2010leader, su2011cooperative, tang2015distributed, zhu2015event, wang2016leader, huang2017consensus, liu2021discrete}.
+Leader-following consensus is a hot topic in multi-agent coordination and has been studied for many years due to its wide applications in multi-robot systems and sensor networks.
+In such problems, a special agent called leader is designed whose motion is independent of other agents and the rest of agents (i.e., followers) are expected to track the output trajectory of the leader.
+Numerous interesting results have been derived for different agent dynamics in both continuous time and discrete time scenarios \cite{hong2006tracking, ren2008distributed, ni2010leader, su2011cooperative, zhu2015event, huang2017consensus, liu2021discrete}.

-In practical applications, we often encounter a special class of plants described by the so-called positive systems, especially in the areas of chemical process industry, electronic circuit design, communication networks, and biology.
-Different from standard dynamic systems, the state and output trajectories of positive systems are confined to the positive orthant.
-Many important results have been established for a single positive system \cite{farina2000positive, blanchini2015switched, li2021robust, liu2021proportional}.
-At the same time, compared with the intensive research for standard (unconstrained) multi-agent systems, the solvability and its design to ensure an expected collective motion for multiple positive systems are far from complete.

-Since multi-agent systems can be deemed as special large-scale multi-input multi-output systems, one can certainly learn some insights for the coordination problem of positive multi-agent system from the existing theory for a single positive system.
-In fact, many early multi-agent coordination results for positive agents were derived along this technical line.
-For example, Valcher and Misra focused on the leaderless consensus problem for single-integrator multi-agent systems, which can be equivalently converted to some positively stabilization problem \cite{valcher2013stabilizability}.
-Similar idea has also been exploited for homogeneous positive linear multi-agent systems \cite{valcher2017consensus, liu2019positivity, bhattacharyya2022positive, cao2022costpositive} and even with switching graphs \cite{sun2017stabilization}.
-Note that these results are still limited to leaderless consensus problem and assume all agents have identical dynamics.
-It is natural to ask the above arguments are still effective for multi-agent systems with a leader under the positive constraint.

-In the leader-following consensus problem, we are required to force the followers to track the trajectory generated by the leader.
-Compared with the existing leader-following results for standard multi-agent systems, this problem for positive multi-agent system suffers from some extra difficulties.
-In addition to the asymptotic tracking requirement, the controller for each agent is required to ensure the positivity of its state trajectory at any time.
-This prerequisite coupled with the limited information structure makes both the analysis and synthesis of leader-following consensus for positive multi-agent systems more challenging than either centralized control for single positive system or leader-following control for standard linear multi-agent systems.